SchweizerischeBundesbahnen/scion-workbench/docs/site/howto/how-to-provide-view-menu-item.md

 Declaring a menu item in the HTML template of a workbench view adds it to that view only.
 To add it to every view, declare it outside a view context, such as in `app.component.html`, or register it programmatically.

 #### Contribute a menu item via HTML template
 Add a `<ng-template>` to an HTML template and decorate it with the `wbViewMenuItem` directive.
-The template content is used as the menu item content.
-The menu item shares the lifecycle of the containing component.
+The template content will be used as the menu item content.
+The menu item shares the lifecycle of its embedding context.

 ```html
 <ng-template wbViewMenuItem [accelerator]="['ctrl', 'b']" (action)="..." let-view>